wisemen-digital/vue-core/docs/components/radio-group/radio-group.md

 # Radio Group Item Indicator

-The default indicator for a radio group item.
+The default indicator for a radio group item. <br>
+If you want your radio item to have a special design, you can customize the rendering of the radio content.
+You can use the VcRadioGroupItemIndicator to render the state

-## Import
+## Indicator Import

 ```ts
 import { VcRadioGroupItemIndicator } from '@wisemen/vue-core'